 The NBN uses a technology called Fixed Wireless for its more remote connection areas, but if you’re living in a city – and in the right part of one – you can access an alternative brand of fixed wireless that promises massive speeds.

 Lightning Broadband markets themselves as an NBN alternative, and have the credentials to back that up – including certification from YouTube for HD streaming and a promise that you’ll be able to stream 4K video effortlessly.
 Their network is already using 5G technology to attain speeds up to 1000 Mbps.

 The tech behind it is certainly proven – fibre feeds running to microwave towers (microwave can transmit high-speed data incredibly fast, which is why it’s used by TV networks) and a small dish on your roof to complete the connection.
-Lightning charges by connection speed, with prices ranging from $75 a month for 25 Mbps to $120 per month for 100 Mbps – yep, that’s the same speed as fibre NBN.
+Lightning charges by connection speed, with prices ranging from $100 a month for 25 Mbps to $250 per month for 100 Mbps – yep, that’s the same speed as fibre NBN.
 Data is unlimited on all plans.

-Third-party Fibre to the Basement
+Third-party Fibre to the Building

-The NBN uses FTTB – basically, running fibre into a building then regular cables to each user – in some apartment buildings already.
+The NBN uses FTTB – basically, running fibre into a building than regular cables to each user – in some apartment buildings already.
 But there are other companies that have made a move into doing the same thing – most famously TPG, who built out quite an extensive FTTB network even as the NBN rollout was starting up.

 To have access to TPG’s FTTB service, you’ll need to be living in a building that has it – this is almost entirely apartment buildings – but if you can get it, a mere $59.95 per month will get you unlimited data on what is, from all reports, a very fast broadband connection.